Treaties in Force (U.S. Department of State) (JX236.1929c, Level 4)

 Treaties and Other International Acts Series (T.I.A.S.)
 (JX231 A341, Level 4)

-This is the first official publication in slip form of all treaties and international executive agreements.
-The pamphlets are published somewhat chronologically with a lag time usually between four and six years.
-Electronic access is through the U.S. Dept. of State web page: http://www.state.gov/s/l/treaty/tias/index.htm (1996-2013) or HeinOnline where coverage is 1982 to the present (subscription access.)
+T.I.A.S. is the first official publication in slip form of all treaties and international executive agreements.
+The Government Printing Office (GPO) no longer publishes the T.I.A.S. in print version.
+Electronic access is through the U.S. Dept. of State web page: http://www.state.gov/s/l/treaty/tias/index.htm (1996-2015) or HeinOnline where coverage is 1982 to the present (subscription access.)

 Since 1950, the U.S. Department of State has published official bound volumes containing all treaties and international executive agreements.
 The set follows the numerical order of documents as first published in pamphlet form in T.I.A.S.
-The current lag time in publication is about ten years.
-Electronic access is via HeinOnline (subscription access.)
+The last volume to be produced in print was Volume 35, Part 6, 1983-1984.
+You can search treaties by going to: http://thomas.loc.gov/home/treaties/treaties.html (90th Cong - present, 1976 – present).
+Other electronic access is via HeinOnline (subscription access.)

 Charles I. Bevans, ed., Treaties and Other International Agreements of the United States of America 1776-1949 (JX236.1968 A5, Level 4)

 This is the most comprehensive collection of pre-1950 treaties and agreements.
 Volume 13 is the general index.
-Available through HeinOnline (subscription access.)
+Bevans is available through HeinOnline (subscription access.)

 Begin your search on WestlawNext (WLN) by typing the words you want to search in the search box at the top of the home page screen.
 A drop-down box will appear with a selection of databases.

-Congress.gov also has a link to treaties at the bottom of the homepage. https://beta.congress.gov/
+Congress.gov also has a link to treaties at the upper right of the home page: https://www.congress.gov .
+This link directs you to Thomas.
+Coverage begins is 1967 (90th Congress).